-Both brands emerged in the 1800s, and both play a vital role in the history of cocktails and mixology.
-But what are the differences and in which cocktails should they be used?
-Let's take a closer look at the battle of the bitters: Peychaud's vs. Angostura.
+Both brands emerged in the 1800s and played a vital role in the history of cocktails and mixology.
+But what are the differences, and in what cocktails should you use them?

 The Origin of Peychaud's and Angostura Bitters